 You may even find that you offer some of your services in collaboration with others in this group.

-A sub-rule for this one as well: don’t over value your methodologies and intellectual property.
+A sub-rule for this one as well: Don’t over value your methodologies and intellectual property.

 As useful as they can be in selling and executing consulting engagements, they are of declining value from the moment you create or license them and, if you are too wed to them, they are a barrier to learning.
+(I hear all the time from people who are obsessed with protecting their intellectual property.
+In nearly all cases they could be spending their time in much better ways.)

 Lead Learning for Your Clients